jarviscanada/jarvis_data_eng_derek/core_java/jdbc/README.md

 # JDBC Project

 ## Introduction
-JDBC project allows a connection between a Java application and an RDBMS.
-DAO and Repository design patterns
+JDBC allows a connection between a Java application and an RDBMS, such as PostgreSql.
+This app can create, update, read and delete (CRUD) data from PostgreSql database.
+By implementing this project, I have learnt about the concepts of Data Transfer Object(DTO), Data Access Object(DAO), and Repository design patterns, and how to build the connection between Java and RDBMS.
 ![image](./Assets/image.png)
+ER Diagram

 ## Instruction
 The three arguments need to be specified in `Program arguments` in Intellij following the format: